 "Innocence, activate!
 Fire seal!"
 Lavi's hammer was raised up, spectral symbols surrounding it.
 They aligned the seal of fire before his hammer as he swung it down, smashing it into the ground.
 A vortex of flames instantly sprang up around him, taking the form of a huge snake.
 Lavi grinned as he controlled the snake, making it weave its way into the hoards of Akuma, easily burning those it passed through to a crisp.
 The fire matched his dark red hair, held up by a green headband.
 His emerald eye flickered with the reflection of his hellfire, the other covered by an eye patch.
 He almost looked like a rather cheerful devil, in his black and silver exorcist outfit.

 By the time it died down, most of the Akuma were gone.
 He looked up.
 Lenalee was cutting through a few level ones by easily crushing them under the momentum of her boots.
-Golden bullets could be seen pummeling the remaining Akuma, the source being Allen's left arm, which resembled a crude-looking cannon which was actually a gun.
+Golden bullets could be seen pummeling the remaining Akuma, the source being Allen's left arm, which resembled a crude-looking cannon.
 Bookman had trapped an impressive amount of Akuma all at once with his needles, which not long after they struck, made the Akuma cry out and explode.
 Krory busied himself with drinking the blood from a level two, his hair erect and looking absolutely feral.
 The battle was already over.

 The comrades met up on the ground.
 Lavi made his hammer shrink to its miniature size, slipping it into his leg strap.
 He put his hands behind his head, watching as Lenalee touched ground gracefully while deactivating her Dark Boots, her long green hair falling to either side of her.
 Bookman and Krory were already beside him, and Allen leapt from the rooftops as his left arm transformed into a more human looking one – even though it was still dark red in color.
 His left eye, which had previously been mecha-red and had a gear situated over it like a monocle, had also changed to match his right one, which was cloudy gray.